Your garden has the exact mix of order and wilderness that appeals to you. You love it; it is beautiful.

 The best feature of your garden is a huge shady tree under which there is a garden bench.
 A rope swing hangs delicately from its sturdy branches.
 The tree is big and strong.
 It will remain the same for eternity; you know it in your soul.

 Over the years, that tree has become central to the pleasure you take from your garden.
-The dappled shade under the spread of its branches have been your companion on many a lazy afternoon.
+The dappled shade under the spread of its branches has been your companion on many a lazy afternoon.
 Its sturdy trunk has been your support during many a journey you took buried deep in the pages of your book.
-The rope swing has been the answer to your fits of hair- raising recklessness.
+The rope swing has been the answer to your fits of hair-raising recklessness.

 An entire world has lived under that tree.
 You need it.
 You can’t imagine your garden without it.
 You will have that tree in your garden.
 You have decided this and you are determined.
 There will be no negotiation on that.
 Ever.

 The stage is set.
-The time it right for wind to heave that tree out of the earth it was ensconced snugly in.
+The time is right for the wind to heave that tree out of the earth it was ensconced snugly in.
 And it does, right on divine cue.

 For no earthly reason, for no fault of yours, your garden no longer has the tree you couldn’t do without.
 It lies uprooted and torn… just like the dreams you had woven around him.